Also known as: Patent urachal tube repair

-- Your child will probably not be able to drink or eat anything for 4 - 8 hours before surgery.
+- Your child will probably not be able to drink or eat anything for 4 to 8 hours before surgery.

-- Give your child any drugs the doctor said your child should have with a small sip of water.
+- Give your child any drugs you have been told your child should have with a small sip of water.

-Patent urachus repair is surgery to repair a bladder defect.
+Patent urachus repair is surgery to fix a bladder defect.
 In an open (or patent) urachus, there is an opening between the bladder and the belly button (navel).
-This opening almost always closes before birth.
+The urachus is a tube between the bladder and the belly button that is present before birth.
+In most cases, it closes along its full length before the baby is born.
 An open urachus occurs mostly in infants.

-The surgery can also be done with a laparoscope, an instrument that has a tiny camera and light on the end.
+The surgery can also be done with a laparoscope.
+This is an instrument that has a tiny camera and light on the end.